hendram/vectorembedgen/README.md

 uvicorn vectorembedgen:app --host 0.0.0.0 --port 8000
 ```

+---

-How This Works ?
+###   How This Works ?

-This works based on some logic received from chunkgeneratorforaimodel
+**This works based on some logic received from chunkgeneratorforaimodel**

-📌 /embed Endpoint – Embedding and Storage Pipeline
+#  📌  /embed Endpoint – Embedding and Storage Pipeline

 The /embed API endpoint is responsible for: